 - For preventing malaria relapse:

-- Adults and children 16 years of age and older—Two 150 milligrams (mg) tablets taken together.
+- Adults and children 16 years of age and older—300 milligrams (mg) taken as a single dose (two 150-mg tablets taken together).
 This medicine must be taken on the first or second day of your malaria treatment (eg, chloroquine).

 - Children younger than 16 years of age—Use and dose must be determined by your doctor.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.